hannotify/hanno.codes/_posts/2021-06-10-pattern-matching-will-make-java-an-even-more-powerful-language.md

 };
 ```

-## Wrap-up
+## Conclusion

 We have seen that pattern matching can do a lot more than just replace a few casts at an *instanceof* test.
 It improves switch expressions, it's able to express complex logic elegantly and deconstructing objects can be a breeze, because pattern definitions are the opposite of constructors.
 On top of that, the design of new features like sealed types and records has incorporated support for pattern matching up front.
 This shows that pattern matching is quickly becoming a very important Java feature, and it is here to stay.

 ## References & acknowledgements

-The full code examples can be found at [GitHub](https://github.com/MrFix93/pattern-matching-orchestra).
+Full code examples can be found at [GitHub](https://github.com/MrFix93/pattern-matching-orchestra).

 This blog post is based on an article that was published in the Dutch Java Magazine ([#2-2021](https://nljug.org/java-magazine/java-magazine-2-2021-brand-new/)) and has been published here with permission by the [Dutch Java User Group](https://nljug.org/).